-4. Degree compete ences achieved in this course Course competenc es Code Description BA04 Basic knowledge about the uses and programming of computers, operating systems, data bases, and digital programmes with applications in engineering.
+4. Degree competer nces achieved in this course Course competence Code Description BA04 Basic knowledge about the uses and programming of computers, operating systems, data bases, and digital programmes with applications in engineering.
 CO12 Knowledge and application of the features, functions, and structure of data bases so as to lead to an appropriate use, and the design, analysis, and implementation of application based on them.
 CO13 Knowledge and application of the required tools for the storage, process, and access to informational systems, even web based ones.
 INS01 Analysis, synthesis, and assessment skills.
 INS03 Ability to manage information and data.
 INS04 Problem solving skills by the application of engineering techniques.
 INS05 Argumentative skills to logically justify and explain decisions and opinions.
 PER01 Team work abilities.
 SIS01 Critical thinking.
 SIS03 Autonomous learning.
 SIS04 Adaptation to new scenarios.
-SIS05 Creativity.
-SIS09 Care for quality.
-UCLM02 Ability to use Information and Communication Technologies.